mangalaswetha/gigshield/README.md

 ---

-## ⚠️ Important Disclaimer
+## ⚠️ THIS PLATFORM COVERS EXTERNAL INCOME LOSS ONLY

+> GigShield pays **only** when a verified, external, zone-level event stops you from working.
-GigShield is **strictly** an Income Loss Protection platform.
-It does **NOT** cover medical bills, life insurance, accident coverage, or vehicle repairs.
-All users must accept the Smart Contract terms upon registration.
+> It will **never** cover accidents, injuries, medical bills, vehicle damage, life insurance, or any personal incident — no matter the circumstance.
+> This is not negotiable.
+It is written into an immutable smart contract signed at registration.

 ---